beetbox/beets/docs/plugins/convert.rst

   bitrate---that depends on the encoder and its configuration.
 By default MP3s will be copied without transcoding and all other formats will be converted.
 * ``opts`` are the encoding options that are passed to ``ffmpeg``.
 Default:
-  "-aq 2". "-aq <num>" is equivalent to the LAME option "-V <num>".
-If you want to specify a bitrate use "-ab <bitrate>".
-Please refer to the FFMPEG documentation for more details.
+  "-aq 2".
+(Note that "-aq <num>" is equivalent to the LAME option "-V
+  <num>".)
+If you want to specify a bitrate, use "-ab <bitrate>".
+Refer to the
+  `FFmpeg`_ documentation for more details.
 * Finally, ``threads`` determines the number of threads to use for parallel encoding.
 By default, the plugin will detect the number of processors available and use them all.